CentofantiEze/sed_spectral_classification/README.md

 # SED Spectral Classification

-Classify spectra of stars from the polychromatic star observations into 13 star types.
-Take into account the spectral variation of the telescope's PSF for the classification.
+Classify spectral type of stars from single wide-band observations.
+The PSF-aware classifier takes into account the spectral variation of the telescope's PSF for breaking the degeneracy between the stellar type and the PSF size, hence enhancing the classification accuracy.

-Three different classifiers are tested and contrasted:
+---
+### Spectral classification models
 - PCA+MLP classifier.
 - CNN+MLP classifier.
 - SVM+PSF classifier.